Mayamariaruth/lohana/README.md

 ### Code

 - I drew help from the walk-through of the Boutique Ado project.
-There is directly copied code from the project, as well as similarities in some of the code but I adapted it to fit the aims of this project as much as possible.
+There is directly copied code from the project (e.g. Stripe payments, webhooks etc), as well as similarities in some of the code but I adapted it to fit the aims of this project.

 Below are links that helped me adapt/build certain features:
 - [How To Create a Scroll Back To Top Button](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp)